-Potholes can be more than just a nuisance to drivers—they can actually cause damage to your car.
+Potholes are a nuisance to drivers and can be a hazard on the roadway.
 You can help keep our roads safe and free of potholes by reporting potholes.

 - Contact 311 to report a pothole.